Genivia/RE-flex/doc/index.md

 #### `-i`, `−−case-insensitive`

-This ignore case in patterns.
-Patterns match lower and upper case letters.
+This option ignores case in patterns.
+Patterns match lower and upper case letters in the ASCII range only.
-This switch only applies to ASCII letters.

 #### `-I`, `−−interactive`, `−−always-interactive`

-This generates an interactive scanner and permits console input by sacrificing speed.
+This option generates an interactive scanner and permits console input by sacrificing speed.
 By contrast, the default buffered input strategy is more efficient.

 #### `-m reflex`, `−−matcher=reflex`

-This generates a scanner that uses the RE/flex `reflex::Matcher` class with a POSIX matcher engine.
+This option generates a scanner that uses the RE/flex `reflex::Matcher` class with a POSIX matcher engine.
 This is the default matcher for scanning.
 This option is best for Flex compatibility.
 This matcher supports lazy quantifiers,
 \ref reflex-pattern-unicode, \ref reflex-pattern-anchor,
 \ref reflex-pattern-dents matching, and supports FSM output for visualization with Graphviz.

 #### `-m boost`, `−−matcher=boost`

-This generates a scanner that uses the `reflex::BoostPosixMatcher` class with a Boost.Regex POSIX matcher engine for scanning.
+This option generates a scanner that uses the `reflex::BoostPosixMatcher` class with a Boost.Regex POSIX matcher engine for scanning.
 The matcher supports Unicode and word boundary anchors, but not lazy quantifiers.
 No Graphviz output.

 #### `-m boost-perl`, `−−matcher=boost-perl`

-This generates a scanner that uses the `reflex::BoostPerlMatcher` class with a Boost.Regex normal (Perl) matcher engine for scanning.
+This option generates a scanner that uses the `reflex::BoostPerlMatcher` class with a Boost.Regex normal (Perl) matcher engine for scanning.
 The matching behavior differs from the POSIX *leftmost longest rule* and results in the first matching rule to be applied instead of the rule that produces the longest match.
 The matcher supports lazy quantifiers and word boundary anchors.
 No Graphviz output.

 #### `−−pattern=NAME`

-This defines a custom pattern class `NAME` for the custom matcher specified with option `-m`.
+This option defines a custom pattern class `NAME` for the custom matcher specified with option `-m`.

 #### `−−include=FILE`

-This defines a custom include <i>`FILE.h`</i> to include for the custom matcher specified with option `-m`.
+This option defines a custom include <i>`FILE.h`</i> to include for the custom matcher specified with option `-m`.

 #### `−−tabs=N`

-This sets the tab size to `N`, where `N` > 0 must be a power of 2.
-The tab size is used internally to determine the column position for
-\ref reflex-pattern-dents matching and to determine the column position returned by `columno()` and the number of columns returned by `columns()`.
+This option sets the tab size to `N`, where `N` > 0 must be a power of 2.
+The tab size is used internally to determine the column position for \ref reflex-pattern-dents matching and to determine the column position returned by `columno()` and the number of columns returned by `columns()`.
 It has no effect otherwise.

 #### `-u`, `−−unicode`

-This makes `.`, `\s`, `\w`, `\l`, `\u`, `\S`, `\W`, `\L`, `\U` match Unicode.
+This option makes `.`, `\s`, `\w`, `\l`, `\u`, `\S`, `\W`, `\L`, `\U` match Unicode.
 Also groups UTF-8 sequences in the regex, such that each UTF-8 encoded character in a regex is properly matched as one wide character.

 #### `-x`, `−−freespace`

-This switches the <b>`reflex`</b> scanner to *free space mode*.
+This option switches the <b>`reflex`</b> scanner to *free space mode*.
 Regular expressions in free space mode may contain spacing to improve readability.
 Spacing within regular expressions is ignored, so use `" "` or `[ ]` to match a space and `\h` to match a space or a tab character.
 Actions in free space mode